FarronF/limerick-council-meetings/meetings/2018/11/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th October 2018.md

 - the Information included in the Works Requirements is less than that required

-when following traditional procurement routes.---
+when following traditional procurement routes.
+---
 5

 **6.**